fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-5.md

     (run main (/ 1.0 60))
     ```

-Try runnning your code!
+Try running your code now!

 Congrats, you have a very basic game.
 You can try it out and have fun chasing coins! 😁

 ## Step 5.7

-While we have a very basic game on our hands now, let's polish it further.
-Right now, we only have one coin spawning, lets have more!
+While we have a basic game on our hands now, we can still polish it further.
+Currently, we only have one coin spawning.
+Let's have more!
 To do this, we have to change some of our shards to accept arguments instead of having hard coded variables.

+Create some new variables for our second coin.
+These variables are added under `initialize-coin`.

 === "Code Added"